flyway/flyway-sbt/README.md

 ```

 Migrate your database using `sbt flywayMigrate` or clean it using `sbt flywayClean`.

+Note that the `flywayTarget` setting has been disabled due to [this bug](https://github.com/flyway/flyway/issues/1919).

 ### Building and testing
 Build and testing uses `sbt` and it's plugin [testing framework](http://www.scala-sbt.org/1.x/docs/Testing-sbt-plugins.html).